 When closed, students should call 911 for emergency assistance for life threatening situations.
 For non-emergency situations the student can wait to come to the University Health Center first thing the next morning.

-Will you tell me if and when my son or daughter is ill?
+Will you tell me if and when my student is ill?

-You will only know if your student sought care at the University Health Center directly from him or her.
+You will only know if your student sought care at the University Health Center directly from them.
 All services provided to students are confidential.
-All communication between a student and his or her clinician are also strictly confidential.
+All communication between a student and their clinician are also strictly confidential.
 A confidential medical record is established and maintained for every patient who receives care.
 Separate records are maintained for the Mental Health Service, Substance Abuse Programs, and Anonymous HIV testing.
 Issues of privacy and confidentiality are covered thoroughly in staff and volunteer training.

-If your son or daughter is 18 years of age or older, information cannot be released to you without permission.
+If your student is 18 years of age or older, information cannot be released to you without permission.
 Information is released only with the student's written permission, upon a court ordered subpoena, or in a life threatening situation.

 Can my student move into the residence hall early?